-- 9% of the DB Section's assets to the L&G Active Corporate Bond All Stocks Index Fund.
+- L&G Active Corporate Bond All Stocks Index Fund.
 The objective of this fund is to outperform the iBoxx £ Non-gilts (All Stocks) Index by 0.75% pa, before fees, over rolling three-year periods.
 The expected risk relative to the benchmark is +/- 1.5% pa.
-The Scheme first invested in this fund on 1 August 2014. - 6% to the L&G UK Equity Index Fund.
+The Scheme first invested in this fund on 1 August 2014. - L&G UK Equity Index Fund.
 The objective of this fund is to perform in line with the return of the FTSE All Share Index, before fees.
 The target tracking error of the fund is +/-0.25% pa for two years out of three.
-The Scheme first invested in this fund on 26 February 2010. - 7% to a currency hedged overseas equity portfolio.
-The objective of each underlying equity fund is to perform in line with the return of its respective FTSE benchmark index before the deduction of fees.
-The Scheme first invested in this portfolio on 15 August 2014.
-On 23 June 2021 the regional equity funds were switched to funds that aim to have significantly lower exposure to carbon emissions (by tilting away from high emitters), as a way to mitigate the impact of climate change on the investments.
+The Scheme first invested in this fund on 26 February 2010. - L&G Low Carbon Transition Overseas Equity Index Funds (breakdown shown in the table to the right).
+The objective of each underlying equity fund is to perform in line with the return of its respective Solactive benchmark index before the deduction of fees.
+The Scheme first invested in these funds on 23 June 2021.
+These funds aim to have significantly lower exposure to carbon emissions than an equivalent standard equity index (by tilting away from high emitters), as a way to mitigate the impact of climate change on the investments.